LinkUpStudio/ruby-course-presentations/homework/5/PITCHME.md

 ---

-There should be the callback that remove extra spaces in titles of cards, lists and dashboards.
+There should be a callback that removes extra spaces in titles of cards, lists and dashboards.

 +++